 A company may establish a policy of automatically applying fair value option to certain newly issued or acquired contracts without making an explicit specific election for each individual contract.
 In that case, the company would generally document the election criteria with sufficient detail to identify the items for which the fair value election is to be automatically elected in order to support such election upon subsequent audit or review.

-It would also be beneficial to document the reasons for fair value election for all contracts or groups of contracts for which a fair value election is made.
+A company may also document the reasons for fair value election for all contracts or groups of contracts for which a fair value election is made.

 Q52.
 What disclosures are required by FAS 159?